 My Neighbor’s Dog Bit My Child.
 Should I Sue?

 Being the victim of a dog attack can be a traumatizing event in anyone’s life, but this is particularly true if the subject of the attack is a child.
 Children are the most likely victims of dog bites.
 More than 50% of dog bite victims in the United States are children under the age of 12.
-Even a seemingly minor bite from a smaller dog can affect a child’s relationship with animals and many children suffer from emotional stress or even Post Traumatic Stress Disorder (PTSD) after a bite and need trauma counseling.
+Even a seemingly minor bite from smaller dog can affect a child’s relationship with animals, and many children suffer from emotional stress or even Post Traumatic Stress Disorder (PTSD) after a bite and need trauma counseling.
 Victims can require stitches, rabies vaccinations, and even plastic surgery in some cases.
 After an attack, it’s important to consider legal options to determine whether litigation is appropriate.

 The Dog Bite Statute

 In Wisconsin, the “Dog Bite Statute” (as it is commonly known) is quite clear: an owner is liable for their dog’s behavior, whether or not the owner is negligent.
 An owner is liable even if the incident occurred during what might be characterized as “innocent conduct” by the dog, such as playing, jumping and running.
 Despite being referred to as the “Dog Bite Statute”, a bite is not required.
 The dog must simply “cause injury to a person, domestic animal, or property.”

 Additionally, the law includes a “double damage” provision.
 If the dog’s owner knows or has been notified that the dog had previously bitten or caused injury to a person, domestic animal, or property, that owner is liable for “two times the full amount of damages caused by the dog.”
 Liability can increase if the dog owner is found to have been negligent in their care for the dog.